The first of three Jim Carrey films turned into an

 were sung by Paulsen and written by Keith Baxter and Christopher Neal Nelson and featured a

-swing-style like what was featured in the Coco Bongo Club from the film.
+swing-style reminiscent of the Coco Bongo Club from the film.

 ![]() |